frontBOI/mondial-relay/README.md

 </div>

 ```
-A package that allows you to interact with MondialRelay's API using Typescript.
+An unofficial package that allows you to interact with MondialRelay's API using Typescript.
 ```

 I wanted to use a package that allows me to interact with MondialRelay without having to setup a Prestashop or any ecommerce module.
+I also needed a React component to integrate the MondialRelay relay selector: this package also provides it !

 # Install